maxmelo1/USTool/README.md

 This project is intended to interface ALoka old ultrasound device.
 Furthermore, this tool allows the user to automatically segment Rib-eye area using deep learning with Keras.

 This repository  is now deprecated.
-THe new repository will be updated soon.
+The new repository will be updated soon.

 ## Prerequisite